hepix-virtualisation/vmcatcher/README.md

 da42ca85-179b-4873-b12e-32d549bf02b6    2       63175437-7d59-4851-b333-c96cb6545a86
 ~~~~

-Thsi now shows the images are available in the latest
+This now shows the images are available in the latest
 `Virtual Machine Image List`{.literal}.

 ~~~~ {.programlisting}